roadtocode4u/docs/internship-cohort-program/30-introduction-to-mongodb/30-introduction-to-mongodb.md

 - JSON is a text-based format.
 - JSON is human-readable.
-- JSON is language-independent.
-- JSON is a subset of JavaScript.

 - JSON supports string, number, boolean, array, object, null.

 BSON

 - BSON is a binary-based format.
 - BSON is not human-readable.

-- BSON is language-independent.

-- BSON is a superset of JSON.

 - BSON supports Date, ObjectID, Binary Data.

 ### Database